-- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program require- - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements.

+- A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.

-AENG 2225 Digital Electronics .
+AENG 2225 5 Digital Electronics .
 3

-AENG 2230 Electromechanical Devices .
+AENG 2230 0 Electromechanical Devices .
 3

-AENG 2235 Instrumentation and Control .
+AENG 2235 5 Instrumentation and Control .
 3

-BMED 1100 Introduction to Biomedical Devices and Industry. .
+BMED 110 0 Introduction to Biomedical Devices and Industry. .
 2

-BMED 2100 Design and Manufacturing in the Medical
+BMED 210 0 Design and Manufacturing in the Medical

 Device Industry .
 3

-BMED 2200 Introduction to Medical Device
+BMED 220 0 Introduction to Medical Device

 Regulations and Ethics .
 3

-BMED 2300 Introduction to Quality Assurance .
+BMED 230 0 Introduction to Quality Assurance .
 3

-BMED 2520♦ Technical Writing for Regulated Industries .
+BMED 252 0♦ Technical Writing for Regulated Industries .
 3

-BMED 2600 Fundamentals of Dimensional Metrology .
+BMED 260 0 Fundamentals of Dimensional Metrology .
 2

-ENGR 1111 ♦ Engineering Graphics .
+ENGR 111 1 ♦ Engineering Graphics .
 3